 Peabody Picture Vocabulary Test (pictured) is strongly related to reading comprehension and is a good indicator of general verbal ability and IQ.
 As its name suggests, children are shown a booklet with sets of four pictures and are verbally directed to point to a picture in the booklet.
 This method tests “receptive language” - the vocabulary a child understands by listening.

 The Directional Change Card Sort Test is widely used to measure developmental skills including the ability to pay attention, self-control and the mental flexibility to move from different tasks or perspectives easily.
 The test works by directing children to sort cards using a single rule (shape, size, color), and then directing the children to sort the cards again using a different rule.

-What did the study show by age 5:
+What did the DHA study show by age 5:

-Children fed formula that had DHA and ARA during the first 12 months of life exhibited:
+Children fed formula that has DHA during the first 12 months of life exhibited:

 - Significantly accelerated development in a measure of executive function which includes the ability to pay attention, set goals, stay on task and maintain self-control.*